Canon 5D Mark II vs Sony A6400

 The physical size and weight of the Canon 5D Mark II and the Sony A6400 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is considerably smaller (54 percent) than the Canon 5D Mark II.
 Moreover, the A6400 is substantially lighter (53 percent) than the 5D Mark II.
-It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the A6400 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark II) and the Sony E-Mount Lens Catalog (A6400).
 Mirrorless cameras, such as the A6400, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.